 - It can help pay for property damage or injuries you cause while driving (up to your policy limits)

 - And it can help pay for your legal defense costs if you’re taken to court

 If you try to reach a financial agreement with another driver on your own, you could run the risk of being sued later if the other driver discovers that the damage to their car was more extensive than they believed, Walker adds.

-In addition, if you fail to report the accident to your insurer promptly and the other driver makes a claim for related injuries or damages that crop up later, your insurer may be able to deny coverage.
+And if you fail to report the accident to your insurer promptly and the other driver makes a claim for related injuries or damages that crop up later, your insurer may be able to deny coverage.

 Because of this, the best way to make sure you receive full coverage is to report a collision as soon as it happens.

 “Car repair bills can be higher than anyone thought they would be,” Walker says.
 “Most of the time, it’s better to have your insurance company involved.”

 When it could be OK to not file an auto insurance claim